Truth: Deflationary

-Whichever term is used, deflationary theories can be said to hold in common that "[t]he predicate 'true' is an expressive convenience, not the name of a property requiring deep analysis."
+Whichever term is used, deflationary theories can be said to hold in common that "the predicate 'true' is an expressive convenience, not the name of a property requiring deep analysis."
 Once we have identified the truth predicate's formal features and utility, deflationists argue, we have said all there is to be said about truth.
 Among the theoretical concerns of these views is to explain away those special cases where it does appear that the concept of truth has peculiar and interesting properties.
 (See, e.g., Semantic paradoxes, and below.)

-In addition to highlighting such formal aspects of the predicate "is true", some deflationists point out that the concept enables us to express things that might otherwise require infinitely long sentences.
-For example, one cannot express confidence in Michael's accuracy by asserting the endless sentence:
+The scope of deflationary principles is generally limited to representations that resemble sentences.
+They do not encompass a broader range of entities that are typically considered true or otherwise.
+In addition, some deflationists point out that the concept employed in "... is true" formulations does enable us to express things that might otherwise require infinitely long sentences; for example, one cannot express confidence in Michael's accuracy by asserting the endless sentence:

-Michael says, 'snow is white' and snow is white, or he says 'roses are red' and roses are red or he says ... etc.

-This assertion can also be succinctly expressed by saying: What Michael says is true.
+This assertion can instead be succinctly expressed by saying: What Michael says is true.